darciu/Scribe-2.0/README.md

 ## Executable version

 1. Install pyinstaller.
 For this purpose you can use pip installer.
 Type 'pip install pyinstaller' in your Command Prompt.

 2. Add new path to 'PATH' Environment Variable to C:\Python3.x\Scripts\ location.
 This depends on where your Python is installed.

 3.Go to the folder where your python script is located in.
 Open command window in this folder (shift + right click).

 4.Type in 'pyinstaller -w[python_script_name].

-5.The executable file will be named 'main_window.exe'.
+5.You can find executable file in folder 'dist'.
+In this case it will be named 'main_window.exe'.
 You can rename it and make Desktop shortcut.

 ##Author